U.S. shale mergers accelerate, as Pioneer-Parsley deal joins roster

 “The outlook for the smaller companies in the sector has diminished,” Portillo said.

-Buyers could include Marathon Oil Corp , Apache Corp and EOG Resources Inc, while Cimarex Energy Co , PDC Energy Inc and Parsley are top consolidation candidates, Portillo said.
+Buyers could include Marathon Oil Corp, Apache Corp and EOG Resources Inc, while Cimarex Energy Co and PDC Energy Inc are top consolidation candidates, Portillo said.

 Bankruptcies are up 21% so far this year among energy producers, according to law firm Haynes and Boone.